nopnop2002/esp32-idf-sqlite3/redirect/README.md

 You can use udp/mqtt for the protocol.
 This project requires a WiFi connection.

-This project will run this sql command periodically.
+This project will execute this sql command periodically.
 ```SELECT datetime FROM test where id = 1;```
 Receive the results via udp/mqtt.